brillout/goldpage/docs/readme.template.md

 and the rest is taken care of: Goldpage builds, routes, renders, and serves your pages.

-Goldpage is designed from the ground up to be easy & flexible.
+Goldpage is designed from the ground up to be easy to use, robust, and flexible.

 **Easy**

-All you need to get started is to define a page config, add the Goldpage Express/Koa/Hapi middleware to your server, and add couple of lines to your `package.json`.
+All you need to install Goldpage is to define your page configs, add the Goldpage Express/Koa/Hapi middleware to your server, and add couple of lines to your `package.json`.
 That's it.